6 Major Factors Affecting Fiber Optic Installation Performance

 Fibre optic cabling has a specific bend radius and pulling tension guidelines.
 These are to be followed when installing the main cabling runs.
 If the cable becomes stretched or bent too tightly then the quality of light down the cable is compromised.
 Therefore resulting in a poor or non-existent performance.

 The cable construction has strands of Kevlar surrounding the inner fibre optic cores which helps protect the cable from damaged.
 However the fibre optic cable is at its weakest at the termination ends where the glass cores are exposed for termination.

 Care should be taken at the termination ends to avoid excessively bending or crimping the cable into place for termination as this causes breaks in the cable cores.
 The correct termination box or panel should be selected to help alleviate this problem

 With regular patching and un-patching the patch leads can become scratched or dirty.
 The weakest part of the link creates the overall quality of the link as a whole, which means a poor patch lead can create a poor link overall.
 Fibre optic patch leads should be cleaned each time they are re-patched

-- Crossed over patch leads
+Crossed over patch leads

 More of a cause of no performance than poor performance the biggest reason a fibre optic link doesn’t work after installation is the patch leads are not patched for the correct fibre optic cabling link.

-For more information on Fibre Optic Cable installation please contact us on 01923 888 588 for a no obligation review
+For more information on Fibre Optic Cable London installation please contact us on 01923 888 588 for a no obligation review